cozy/cozy-ui/docs/README.md

 - Avoid stylus to style new components based on MUI and prefer `/helpers/makeStyles`
 - Use semantic variables for colors from `stylus/settings/palettes.styl`, or color from `theme` objects in `makeStyles`

-### Add an icon

-If you want to add a new icon to cozy-ui, you must follow these steps:

-- If you SVG file is an icon (not an illustration), verify that the file doesn't have any fill or fill-opacity properties.
-Remove them if necessary
-- Add the SVG in the `assets/icons/[ui || illus]` folder
-- Optimize it with `yarn svgo assets/icons/[ui || illus]/[new icon file name]`
-- Generate the react component by running `yarn makeSvgr assets/icons/[ui || illus]/[new icon file name]`
-- Update the documentation by adding the new file in `react/Icon/Readme.md`.
-If it's an icon, add it in SVGr icons and Available UI icons sections, or in SVGr illustrations and Available illustrations sections if it's an illustration
-- Don't forget to check the icon's color on different theme (inverted, etc.)
-- Update the tests by running `yarn makeSpriteAndPalette && yarn build && yarn test -u`

 ### Develop inside an app

 Sometimes, you want to develop on a component, from the context of an app.